dpella/docker-nvim-haskell-latex-LLM/README.md

 ## SSH Keys:

-Once you clone this repo, you should get into `ssh` and add your private / public keys to connect to Github or Bitbucket.
+Once you clone this repo, you should get into the folder `ssh` and add your private / public keys to connect to Github or Bitbucket.

 File `key` is the private key file which is **not** passphrase protected.
 File